 FUTARI NO HITOMI (GIRLS HAND IN HAND, 1952) is, I believe, the very first Japanese production to import an American star.
 There were earlier U.S.-Japan co-productions like TOKYO FILE 212 (1951) and, that same year, GEISHA GIRL, which had American actors, but no home-grown Japanese films that had brought over a bonafide American star.
-This film stars Margaret O'Brien, who had been a child star at MGM (MEET ME IN ST. LOUIS, LITTLE WOMEN, THE SECRET GARDEN) in the 1940s but had left the studio after hitting adolescence.
+This film stars Margaret O'Brien, who had been a child star at MGM in the 1940s (MEET ME IN ST. LOUIS, LITTLE WOMEN, THE SECRET GARDEN) but had left the studio after hitting adolescence.
 Co-starring with her is Hibari Misora, then the reigning recording star in Japan, a position she held throughout the decade.
 Misora had been in seven previous films and would make 41 more by the end of the 1960s.
 She starred in several musicals, including JANKEN MUSUME (1955), which I've also reviewed on this site.
 Both she and O'Brien were 15 when this film came out.

 O'Brien plays Katie McDermott, the daughter of an American diplomat in Occupied Japan, ca. 1950.
 She speaks many of her lines in English, but also speaks quite a number of lines in carefully enunciated American-accented Japanese.
 (Her character is supposed to be learning the language.)
 The interior scenes were all shot sync-sound, while exteriors were post-dubbed, so that's O'Brien's own voice we hear in every scene.
 Japanese subtitles appear on the side of the screen when English is spoken but, alas, no English subtitles are provided when Japanese is spoken, at least on the DVD I purchased (from CDJapan).
 IMDb lists an American release date.
 Was this film ever shown in the U.S.?
 And was it subtitled?
 I'm curious to know.
 In any event, enough English is spoken to convey all the basic plot points, although some crucial details slip by in one scene that would help explain the dilemma posed later for one of the protagonists.